-A substantial portion of our business and future success depends on our ability to develop, obtain regulatory approval for and successfully commercialize our most advanced product candidates, AT-527 for the treatment of COVID-19, AT-787 for the treatment of HCV, and AT-752 for the treatment of dengue fever.
+A substantial portion of our business and future success depends on our ability to develop, obtain regulatory approval for and successfully commercialize our most advanced product candidates, AT-527 for the treatment of COVID-19, AT-752 for the treatment of dengue fever and AT-787 for the treatment of HCV.
 We currently have no products that are approved for commercial sale and have not completed the development of any of our product candidates, and we may never be able to develop marketable products.
-Other than our development of AT-527 for the treatment of COVID-19, for which we expect to expend resources in the near term, we expect that a substantial portion of our efforts and expenditures over the next few years will be devoted to our most advanced product candidates, which will require additional clinical development, management of clinical, medical affairs and manufacturing activities, obtaining regulatory approvals in multiple jurisdictions, securing of manufacturing supply, building of a commercial organization, substantial investment and significant marketing efforts before we can generate any revenues from any commercial sales from any product candidate, if approved.
+In addition to our development of AT-527 for the treatment of COVID-19, for which we expect to expend resources in the near term, we expect that a substantial portion of our efforts and expenditures over the next few years will be devoted to our most advanced product candidates, which will require additional clinical development, management of clinical, medical affairs and manufacturing activities, obtaining regulatory approvals in multiple jurisdictions, securing of manufacturing supply, building of a commercial organization, substantial investment and significant marketing efforts before we can generate any revenues from any commercial sales from any product candidate, if approved.
 We cannot be certain that any of our product candidates will be successful in clinical trials, receive regulatory approval or be successfully commercialized even if we receive regulatory approval.
 Further, our development of any product candidate may be delayed, which may affect our ability to successfully commercialize such product.
-For example, enrollment in our Phase 1/2a trial of AT-787 for the treatment of HCV has been delayed due to the COVID-19 pandemic.
-Additionally, if our competitors develop products to treat COVID-19, HCV, RSV, dengue, or any other diseases which our current or future product candidates are being developed to treat, before we are able to successfully develop a product candidate, or if our competitors develop any products that are superior to our product candidates, our potential market share could become smaller or nonexistent.
-Even if we receive approval to market these product candidates from the FDA or other regulatory bodies, we cannot be certain that our product candidates will be as or more effective than other commercially available alternatives, successfully commercialized or widely accepted in the marketplace.
+For example, as a result of amendments we are seeking to effect to the MORNINGSKY Phase 3 clinical trial protocol, our estimated completion of this trial has been delayed to the second half of 2022.
+Additionally, if our competitors develop products to treat COVID-19, dengue, HCV, RSV, or any other diseases which our current or future product candidates are being developed to treat, before we are able to successfully develop a product candidate, or if our competitors develop any products that are superior to our product candidates, our potential market share could become smaller or non-existent.
+Even if we receive approval to market these product candidates from the

+FDA or other regulatory bodies, we cannot be certain that our product candidates will be as or more effective than other commercially available alternatives, successfully commercialized or widely accepted in the marketplace.
 Nor can we be certain that, if approved, the safety and efficacy profile of our product candidates will be consistent with the results observed in clinical trials.
 If we are not successful in the clinical development of our most advanced product candidates, the required regulatory approvals for these product candidates are not obtained, there are significant delays in the development or approval of these product candidates, or any approved products are not commercially successful, our business, financial condition and results of operations may be materially harmed.